How Libraries Respond

 - Persons should cover their mouth when they cough or sneeze; and cough or sneeze into their elbow if they do not have access to a tissue.
 No one should use a tissue and then place it on a desk or other surface.
 Throw it away.
 Wash hands immediately.
 Or even better…

 - CDC recommends wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain (e.g., grocery stores and pharmacies), especially in areas of significant community-based transmission.
+Some cities are requiring mask-wearing in public places.

 - Staff should be required to wash their hands with soap and water for at least 20 seconds after using the restroom, before and after meals, when handling returned materials, and throughout the day.
 Keep bathrooms stocked with plenty of soap and paper towels.
 Drying hands with paper towels is preferable to using electric hand dryers.